uc-cdis/gen3.org/content/resources/user/submit-data.md

 ## 2. Upload Data Files to Object Storage
 * * *

 If your data is already uploaded into cloud storage and you are interested in a more automatable process, Gen3 offers an alternative method of [command line based file submission](/resources/user/cli-submission).
-Users should consider this method of submission if they are both comfortable scripting and require something other than the default AWS bucket.
+Users should consider this method of submission if they are both comfortable scripting and require something other than the default AWS bucket, or already have your data in a cloud bucket.
 This method for submission offers several other benefits including the possibility of using multiple cloud resources and submitting multiple batches of data set files at once.

 Data files such as spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., are uploaded to object storage with the [gen3-client command-line tool](/resources/user/gen3-client).